 Insanity is doing the same thing over and over and expecting different results – Albert Einstein

 Perhaps one of the reasons that SMGs are not receiving tenure at the same rate is that their dedication to teaching and service is not being considered.
-Although academic institutions have changed a lot in the past century the standards for promotion, namely nationally recognized scholarship, proficiency in teaching and satisfactory service have not.
+Although academic institutions have changed a lot in the past century, the standards for promotion, namely nationally recognized scholarships, have not been updated to include proficiency in teaching and satisfactory service.
 Although these criteria are valid determinants of academic excellence, assessing of these core qualities is highly subjective and often diminishes the achievements of scholars from SMGs.
 It is time to take a critical look at the tenure and promotion process.

-What if Institutions Focused on Training Junior Faculty on Being Good Teachers, Instead of Penalizing Them When They are Not?
+What if Institutions Focused on Training Junior Faculty to Be Good Teachers, Instead of Penalizing Them When They are Not?

 The peer assessment of teaching is so important as it often reveals the disconnect between what is happening in a course and what the students are reporting.
 Thus, all junior faculty should have a teaching mentor to perform periodic peer evaluations and help with development.
 They should also be provided with training from institutional centers on teaching excellence.
 Student evaluations should not be distilled down to numerical averages, instead the feedback from them can be used to determine opportunities for improvement.
 The final evaluation of teaching for promotion could be based on these evaluations and the trajectory of the faculty member over time.
 Collectively, this would give all junior faculty a chance for success.